liatrio/devops-bootcamp/docs/2-virtual-machines-containers/container-management_kubernetes.md

   ?> For Jenkins to communicate with Artifactory it should use the Artifactory Service you created but it still needs to know the network address to use.
 Kubernetes manages its own internal DNS service to make this easy.
 Read more about [DNS for Services and Pods](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) to figure out what the Service network name is.

-!> Note that we did not create any kind of persistent storage for your Pods so if they are restarted you will loose your Jenkins jobs and any artifacts stored in Artifactory.
+!> Note that we did not create any kind of persistent storage for your Pods so if they are restarted you will lose your Jenkins jobs and any artifacts stored in Artifactory.
 Creating persistent volumes in Kubernetes is a more advanced topic we will leave for later.

 !> Running a Kubernetes cluster on your laptop can use a lot of memory and CPU time.
 If you installed Minikube locally you should make sure to run `minikube stop` and select *Docker Desktop* -> *Kubernetes* -> *Disable local cluster* to stop the clusters to save your battery life.